Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 sysfs driver attribute: interface_version

-Version of the thinkpad-acpi sysfs interface, as an unsigned long (output in hex format: 0xAAAABBCC), where:
+Version of the woke thinkpad-acpi sysfs interface, as an unsigned long (output in hex format: 0xAAAABBCC), where:

 	AAAA